tibocub/hypertools/README.md

 - tool.conf file with tool info and permissions asked to hypertools (file read/write, used programs, npm dependencies...)
 - index.js
 - schema.js (schemes can be put in index.js but this is more readable)

+MIT - This software is free and open-source <3